alisonwilliamson/Project-2/README.md

 # Project 2: Chef's Table!

-Save that recipe is an app that allows you to save your favorite recipes in one spot.
+Chef's Table is an app that allows you to save your favorite recipes in one spot.

 ## User Story